SoftingIndustrial/datafeed-edge-connector/edgeconnector-modbus/README.md

 |             | **Note:**                                                                                                                                   |
 |             | Clicking the current configuration status icon triggers a state toggle: *Enabled* -> *Disabled* respectively *Disabled* -> *Enabled*        |

-From the title bar of the connection overview table a new connection can be added and existing connections can either be edited or deleted.
+From the title bar of the connection overview table, a new connection can be added, and existing connections can either be edited or deleted.

 - To add a new connection click the **Add Connection**
   ![Add Connection](../documentation_pics/add_connection.png) button.